-The receive interface consists of a nibble wide data bus have been received while in the collision state.
-This RXD[3:0], a receive error signal RXER, a receive data valid flag RXDV, and a receive clock RXCLK for synchronous transfer of the data.
+The receive interface consists of a nibble wide data bus RXD[3:0], a receive error signal RXER, a receive data valid flag RXDV, and a receive clock RXCLK for synchronous transfer of the data.
 The receive clock can operate at 2.5 MHz to support 10 Mb/s operation modes or at 25 MHz to support 100 Mb/s operational modes.